 All applications must be completed online through the Law School Admissions Council (LSAC) website.
 Applications open October 1 and our priority deadline is April 15.
-Applications after April 15 will be accepted on a case-by-case basis.
-Please contact the Admissions Office for consideration after April 15.

 - Bachelor’s Degree from an accredited college or university

 To be considered for admission, you must have earned, or be a candidate for, a baccalaureate degree from an accredited college or university.
 Your baccalaureate degree must be completed by the first day of class at Gonzaga Law.

 - Credential Assembly Service (CAS) report through LSAC.